April 2

 It can also mean the difference between being able to seal jars--such as mason jars--inside the chamber or not.

-We recommend that you pay attention to chamber height, and to not buy a chamber vac with a too-shallow height, as it can make a huge difference in usability.
+We recommend that you pay attention to chamber height, and to not buy a chamber vac with a too-shallow height, as it can make a difference in usability.

 Overall chamber size: Pay attention to the overall chamber size, too (we list it for every VacMaster chamber sealer we discuss in this review).
 For example, even if two chamber vacs both have a 10-inch seal bar, they may have chambers of different sizes.
 Which means that the maximum bag size can be 10x13, or it can be 10x15--a fairly significant difference.